ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==22 - 23:22== I barely slept today, only 3 hours.
 I drank 3 servings of coffee today.
 I set up the iSH Obsidian thing, I was kinda hyperactive.
 I used the laptop until morning.
 Then Chai and I went to Estancia to get my National ID but there was none there so I just got the digital copy online then we ate and had a good talk at Jollibee.
 I was really tired and sleepy when we got home but I still didn't wanna sleep because I'm afraid Chai will leave without telling me.

 ==23 - 23:43== I cleaned my closet and arranged my things and put everything inside one large box.
 I also have a new chair.
 I was so tired but I still had sex with Chai in the shower.
 Then we played Pokemon.
 I talked to Tam about the laptop but he said no.

+==24 - 21:22== I helped my dad put the polein my closet, then I arranged my things on the corner of the room.
+Then me and Chai played Pokemon Unite.
+While cleaning Cheesecake's poop in the bathroom, I wounded myself on a shaving razor.
+It hurts.
+Chai treated the wound.